HYUNSEONG-KIM/gsl-doc-update/doc/gsl-design.rst

 Miscellaneous
 ---------------------------------------

-Don’t use the letter :var:`l` as a variable name — it is difficult to distinguish from the number :var:`1`.
+Don’t use the letter :code:`l` as a variable name — it is difficult to distinguish from the number :code:`1`.
 (This seems to be a favorite in old Fortran programs).

 .. tip:: Final